containers/podman-desktop/EXTENSIONS.md

 `ProviderConnectionStatus` statuses are used in two areas, [extension-loader.ts](https://github.com/containers/podman-desktop/blob/main/packages/main/src/plugin/extension-loader.ts) and [tray-menu.ts](https://github.com/containers/podman-desktop/blob/main/packages/main/src/tray-menu.ts):

 - `extension-loader.ts`: Attempts to load the extension and sets the status accordingly (either `started`, `stopped`, `starting` or `stopping`).
-If an unknown error has occured, the status is set to `unknown`. `extension-loader.ts` also sends an API call to Podman Desktop to update the UI of the extension.
+If an unknown error has occurred, the status is set to `unknown`. `extension-loader.ts` also sends an API call to Podman Desktop to update the UI of the extension.
 - `tray-menu.ts`: If `extensionApi.tray.registerMenuItem(item);` API call has been used, a tray menu of the extension will be created.
 When created, Podman Desktop will use the `ProviderConnectionStatus` to indicate the status within the tray menu.

 #### Expanding the `extension-api` API